-- (1) (a) i) Derive Schrodinger wave equation? - ii) Explain the postulates of Quantum mechanics
+(1) (a) i) Derive Schrodinger wave equation?ii) Explain the postulates of Quantum mechanics

-- (b) i) Write notes on Hermitian operator and its properties - ii) Explain normalization and orthogonalization - (2) (a) i) Solve the Schrodinger wave equation for a particle in a one-dimensional box ii) Write the factors influencing color

-- (b) i) Derive the Schrodinger wave equation for a simple harmonic oscillatorii) Describe the concept of tunnelling - (3) (a) i) Explain the solution of R(r), $\theta(\theta)$ and $\Phi(\phi)$ equations of hydrogen atom ii) Explain probability density in orbitals ii) Compare Perturbation and variation theorems
+- (b) i) Write notes on Hermitian operator and its properties ii) Explain normalization and orthogonalisation - (2) (a) i) Solve the Schrodinger wave equation for a particle in a one-dimensional box.ii) Write the factors influencing color - Or - (b) i) Derive the Schrodinger wave equation for a simple harmonic oscillator ii) Describe the concept of tunneling - (3) (a) i) Explain the solutions of R(r), θ(θ) and Φ(φ) equations of hydrogen atom ii) Explain probability density in orbitals ii) Compare Perturbation and variation theorems.

-- (b) i) Explain the time independent perturbation theory to evaluate the ground state energy of helium atom - ii) Application of above to ground state energy of hydrogen and helium atom

-(4) (a) i) What is variation principle.
-Write its application to calculation of ground state energy of harmonic oscillator
+- (b) i) Explain the time independent perturbation theory to evaluate the ground state energy of helium atom.ii) Application of above to ground state energy of hydrogen and helium atom - (4) (a) i) What is variation principle.
+Write its application to calculation of ground state energy of harmonic oscillator.